dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

     static void M1()
     {
         var i = 0;
-        var rs1 = new RS(ref i); // safe-to-escape of 'rs1' is CurrentMethod
+        var rs1 = new RS(ref i); // safe-context of 'rs1' is function-member
-        M0(rs1, out var rs2); // safe-to-escape of 'rs2' is CurrentMethod
+        M0(rs1, out var rs2); // safe-context of 'rs2' is function-member
     }

     static void M2(RS rs1)
     {
-        M0(rs1, out var rs2); // safe-to-escape of 'rs2' is CallingMethod
+        M0(rs1, out var rs2); // safe-context of 'rs2' is function-member
     }

     static void M3(RS rs1)
     {
-        M0(rs1, out scoped var rs2); // 'scoped' modifier forces safe-to-escape of 'rs2' to the current local scope (CurrentMethod or narrower).
+        M0(rs1, out scoped var rs2); // 'scoped' modifier forces safe-context of 'rs2' to the current local context (function-member or narrower).
     }
 }

 ```

-Note that the local scope which results from the `scoped` modifier is the narrowest which could possibly be used for the variable--to be any narrower would mean the expression refers to variables which are only declared in a narrower scope than the expression.
+Note that the local context which results from the `scoped` modifier is the narrowest which could possibly be used for the variable--to be any narrower would mean the expression refers to variables which are only declared in a narrower context than the expression.